MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSExec

+> [!NOTE]
+> This feature became mainstream in PowerShell 7.3.preview-8.

 Some native Unix commands shell out to run something (like ssh) and use the `bash` built-in command `exec` to spawn a new process that replaces the current one.
-By default, `exec` is not a valid command in PowerShell.
+By default, `exec` isn't a valid command in PowerShell.
 This is affecting some known scripts like `copy-ssh-id` and some subcommands of AzCLI.